 Allen’s products are most popular among trailblazers who enjoy going off the beaten track.

 3-wheeWeehoo is a known innovator in the bike trailer industry.
-The company was established by Stephen Rodgers in 2008, but sales didn’t begin until 2010 when Weehoo bike trailers were perfected.
+The company was established by Stephen Rodgers in 2008, but sales didn’t begin until 2010 when Weehoo trailers were perfected.

 The name of the company originates from the expression kids make when they go for a ride in these trailers — “Weehoooo!”